-Consideration of a substitution is done on a case-by-case basis, and the final decision rests with the Dean of the student's college or school.
-Evidence of a disabling condition affecting the skills needed for the required course must be provided to the Office of Services for Students with Disabilities (SSD), and the Director of SSD will work with the Deans of the academic colleges and schools.
+Consideration of a substitution is done on a case-by-case basis.
+Evidence of a disabling condition affecting the skills needed for the required course must be provided to AccessibleNU, and the Director of AccessibleNU will work with the deans of the academic colleges and schools to consider the substitution.
 Course adaptation or accommodation must be considered before a substitution is granted.